 - Constant increases in operational expenditure are anticipated due to population growth.
-Decreasing earthquake related costs mitigate these increases slightly, especially in the first 10 years. - Initial capital improvement expenditure in the 2016 and 2017 financial years is high to enable water supply to new developments required as a result of earthquakes.
-Following this large projects result in peaks in capital expenditure for improving water supply in 2026-27 and 2037-39.
-Excluding these peaks an overall decrease in improvement expenditure is expected over the period of the strategy. - Capital expenditure on renewing water supply assets increases over the first five years then plateaus for the remainder of the 2016-25 period, followed by two years of decreased renewals then nine years of high renewals.
-The nine years of high renewals are due to deferrals during the first ten years.
+Decreasing earthquake related costs mitigate these increases slightly, especially in the first 10 years. - Capital improvement expenditure in the 2016 financial year is high to enable water supply to new developments required as a result of earthquakes. - Capital expenditure on renewing water supply assets increases over the first five years then plateaus for the remainder of the 2016-25 period, followed by two years of decreased renewals then 15 years of high renewals.
+The 15 years of high renewals are due to deferrals during the first ten years.